 2013 has been an extremely interesting year.
 With the growing penetration of mobile commerce, visitors’ browsing habits are continuously changing and adapting alongside the new devices that flood the market.
 At the same time, marketing spend has been increasing, and the measurement of ROI and the effectiveness of this spend make web analytics and optimization a sought-after skill.
 Now that companies understand the huge potential of online business and the importance of providing an optimum user experience, they are investing more in hiring experts, in tools and applications and in ongoing processes of optimization, namely testing.

-Digital Analytics Is Now a Profession
+Digital Customer Experience Is Now a Profession

 In 2013, we have definitely seen analytics gain a place of respect in the organization, and more specifically in marketing departments.
-Companies that take their online business seriously have established proper digital-analytics teams, or hired digital analysts for key positions across the organization, shifting the entire organization towards metrics-based decision making.
+Companies that take their online business seriously have established proper digital-experience teams, or hired digital analysts for key positions across the organization, shifting the entire organization towards metrics-based decision making.

-This shift has increased the demand for digital-analytics professionals.
+This shift has increased the demand for digital customer experience professionals.
 If we take a look at www.monster.com, for example, we see at any given time at least six or seven job titles relating to web analytics, including web analytics consultant, web analytics manager, and digital analytics specialist, to name just a few.
 Although there are very few official certifications and education programs in the field, analytics knowledge and skills are currently highly appreciated by the market, with experience in the usage of specific analytics tools being a prerequisite.

 Another aspect of the market’s maturity is the split between acquisition, conversion and retention of visitors, and the way the three relate to user experience.
 Marketers today realize that these three fields can be quite different, but all of them must be measured, and all organizational efforts from advertising to product development must be data driven.
 This year businesses finally realized and began leveraging the huge potential of the enormous amounts of data at their disposal, and are spending more money on people and tools in order to maximize their online business revenue.